picotech/picosdk-ps9000-ni-labview-examples/README.md

 # picosdk-ps9000-ni-labview-examples

-*picosdk-ps9000-ni-labview-examples* is a set of National Instruments LabVIEW examples demonstrating how to control the PicoScope^®^ 9200 and PicoScope 9300 Series PC Sampling Oscilloscopes using ActiveX.
+*picosdk-ps9000-ni-labview-examples* is a set of National Instruments LabVIEW examples demonstrating how to control the PicoScope® 9200 and PicoScope 9300 Series PC Sampling Oscilloscopes using ActiveX.

 Examples are provided as a set of LabVIEW vi files and are grouped according to whether the oscilloscope is a PicoScope 9200 Series or 9300 Series model.